 Using a script, cursive, or handwriting font can be a nice accent on a website but when using a script, cursive, or handwriting typeface, you should use them sparingly.
 NEVER NEVER NEVER use them on words or sentences that have the entire word or sentence capitalized.
 Look at this graphic to see what it looks like when you put a typeface like this in all capital letters:

 Remember, it’s always a good idea to thoughtfully and carefully choose your website’s typefaces.
 If you need assistance and don’t know much about typography or choosing a typeface, please contact me for a free consultation.

 One big aspect of a website’s design is the color scheme used.
 Color isn’t only about style and design, but also about psychology, about direction (it can help guide the eye through the page) and can be influential for what people’s perception is about your business or brand.

-We recommend you choose a couple main colors that work well together and use them throughout your website.
-Two main colors, and a complementary color for your CTAs are a good way to go.
-You’ll notice on my website my main colors are a deep, almost black charcoal, and a nice sky blue, with my CTA color being a vivid magenta.
+We recommend you choose a couple of main colors that work well together and use them throughout your website.
+Two main colors and a complementary color for your CTAs are a good way to go.
+You’ll notice on my website my main colors are a deep, almost black charcoal, and a nice sky blue, with my CTA color being a vivid magenta (see them here: e design studio, LLC’s colors).
 You can also use a variety of tints and shades of these colors once you have chosen your main color palette.